phpDocumentor/phpDocumentor/docs/PSR.md

 ### 7.7. @global

+(TODO:
+write up a usage description for @global... or perhaps determine if @type can supercede it)

+(TODO:
+should we include @ignore?
+if so, we must be cognizant of the difference between "don't document this element" vs "don't parse this element"... this difference has historically been a point of confusion, as phpdoc1 implemented the latter)

 ### 7.8. @internal

 The @internal tag is used to denote that the associated "Structural Element" is a structure internal to this application or library.
 It may also be used inside a long description to insert a piece of text that is only applicable for the developers of this software.

+(TODO:
+phpdoc1 usage of @internal is the same as {@internal}} as described here, rather than being a means to mark an entire element as non-public.
+We should determine if the separate/different use of @internal vs {@internal}}
+should remain, or if another method of marking an element as non-public should be derived)

 #### Syntax